 Campaign No. 2: The Future of the Miami Airport

-Our second campaign, co-hosted by Natalia Martinez-Kalinina, focused on the future of the Miami Airport.
+Our second campaign in 2015, co-hosted with Natalia Martinez-Kalinina, focused on the future of the Miami Airport.
 Over the course of 5 days, the 100 Great Ideas Facebook group swelled to more than 900 participants, and once again, more than 150 ideas were sourced.
 Those ideas were synthesized into key trends, which can be reviewed in this report.
 We published an article once again for the Huffington Post, and scheduled a sit down with the director of the airport, as well as his team.
 We invited 10 participants from the campaign who best represented the ideas that were put forth by the collective.

 Campaign No. 3: The Future of Transit and Mobility

 Our third campaign in 2016, focused on Transit, was co-hosted with Marta Viciedo and Ralph Rosado.
 In less than a week, the group swelled to over 1700 members, and more than 400 ideas were generated and discussed.
 The most popular idea was to engage community leaders and locals in a period of action where they actually ride public transit themselves to get a hands-on understanding of the issues.
 That idea came to life on December 9th, 2016 on the first-ever Public Transit Day.